Answers to GDR Questions for 2014:

 Where did you fall short?

-Why did the shortfalls happen, and how can you avoid them in the future?
+Why did the shortfalls happen and how can you avoid them in the future?

-How did your goals and expectations evolve and change over the course of the year?
+How did your goals and expectations change?

 What new direction do you want to try next year?